How would you feel if one of your hands began to move and perform actions on its own, and you were completely unable to control it?

 Managing fatigue by scheduling therapy and care throughout the day, depending on the patient’s fatigue levels.

-In the event of a situation wherein a patient grips or gropes a staff member, patience is required in managing the incident.
-If required, release the patient's grip gently by prising off the little and ring fingers followed by the remaining fingers.
-Pulling away or forcing the release will in many instances only increase the force of the grip.
-Panic will increase anxiety for both the staff member and the patient, which could exacerbate the situation further (Horton 2015).
+In the event of a patient griping or groping a staff member, patience is required in managing the incident.
+If required, release the patient's grip gently by prising off the pinky and ring fingers, followed by the remaining fingers.
+Pulling away or forcing the release will, in many instances, only increase the force of the grip.
+Panic will increase anxiety for both the staff member and the patient, which could exacerbate the situation further.

 Conclusion